-- The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least 1.5 hours before the scheduled start of play. - 2.1.2 ICC shall appoint the on-field umpires, third umpire and fourth umpire for all matches.
-The fourth umpire shall act as the emergency on-field umpire. - 2.1.3 The umpires shall not be from the same country as the participating teams and shall be selected from the ICC 'Elite Panel' or the ICC 'International Panel'.
-In exceptional circumstances the third or fourth umpire may be from the same country as one of the participating teams. - 2.1.4 The ICC shall appoint the match referee for all matches (ICC Match Referee). - 2.1.5 Unless exceptional circumstances arise, the match referee shall not be from the same country as the participating teams. - 2.1.6 Neither team shall have a right of objection to the appointment of any umpire or match referee.
+- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of play. - 2.1.2 The ICC shall appoint one umpire to the tri-series.
+Such umpire will be selected form its umpires on International Panel or Associate Panel. - 2.1.3 The Home Board shall appoint two umpires to officiate in the tri-series.
+Such umpire shall be selected from its umpires on International Panel or Associate Panel. - 2.1.4 As early as possible before the home series, the ICC will advise the Home Board of the name of its appointee and the Home Board will advise the ICC of all umpires' names. - 2.1.5 The third umpire will be appointed by the Home Board and shall act as the emergency on-field umpire.
+Such appointment shall be made from the 'International Panel' or 'Associate Panel'.
+Third umpire can be from the same country as one of the participating teams.
+Refer 2.2 below for Change of Umpire. - 2.1.6 The ICC shall appoint the match referee for all matches (ICC Match Referee). - 2.1.7 Neither team shall have a right of objection to the appointment of any umpire or match referee.